bkleinen/bkleinen.github.io/classes/ss2021/wtat1/index.md

 * The class structure, assignments and other things that can and should be publicly available are on this web page
 * Discussion Forums, Material that can't be made publicly available, Links to Videos, Quizzes etc are in Moodle
 * Source Code will be on GitHub.
-* a Discord server (TBD)
+* a Discord channel: #wtat1-sose21 in the IMI-Discord (find the invitation link in moodle)
-* Miro boards made available via moodle.
+* Miro boards (find the links in moodle)

 ## Grades

 Prüfung im SoSe 2021:

-* Weekly Reports - 26% (each one turned in counts 2%) (Berichte über Laborübungen)
+* Weekly Reports 12 * 2,5P- 30 % (each one turned in counts 2%) (Berichte über Laborübungen)
-* Presentation 14%
+* Presentation 10 %
 * Exam - 60 % (Distanzklausur, Programming)

 Wiederholungsmöglichkeiten im 2.PZ:

-* Hausarbeit Webentwicklungsprojekt zu einem gestellten Thema entsprechend den wöchentlichen Sprints im Semester 26%
+* Hausarbeit Webentwicklungsprojekt zu einem gestellten Thema entsprechend den wöchentlichen Sprints im Semester 30%
-* Web Technology Handbook - 14% (Hausarbeit als PDF)
+* Paper about Web-Technology Topic replacing Presentation- 10%
-* Exam - 60 % (Distanzklausur über Moodle)
+* Exam - 60 % (Distanzklausur, Programming)